How to Serve an Easy Spring Afternoon Tea Party

 RELATED: Easy Make Ahead Tea Sandwiches

-Enjoying afternoon tea while perched on a gilded hotel armchair is a fine British tradition, but hardly sustainable as a regular pursuit.
-Throwing your own afternoon tea party means you can stick to your own budget, plus you can select your favourite finger food.
+Enjoying afternoon tea while perched on a gilded hotel armchair is a fine British tradition but hardly sustainable as a regular pursuit.
+Throwing an afternoon tea party means you can stick to your own budget, and select your favorite finger food.
 We have some suggestions for throwing a soiree in style.

-The basic kit for an Easy Spring Afternoon Tea Party
+The Basics for an Easy Spring Afternoon Tea Party

 If you own a tiered cake stand, dust it off and use it as the centerpiece of your table.
-Otherwise, use your best crockery and make it a little more special with lace-like doilies, folded napkins and name place signs.
+Otherwise, use your best china or dinnerware and make it a little more special with lace-like doilies, folded napkins, and name cards.

-If you want to go all out, charity shops are a good source for reasonable floral Chinaware – don’t worry if the patterns are mismatched.
-Don’t forget your teapot, teacups, cutlery and cake slices for serving.
+If you want to go all out, charity and secondhand shops are good sources for reasonable Chinaware—and don’t worry if the patterns are mismatched.
+Remember your teapot, teacups, cutlery, and cake slices for serving.

-Extend your table and throw on a table cloth – if you don’t have one handy, fabric shops sell cheap spotted, floral and striped material by the metre.
-String up some bunting or, if you’re feeling ambitious, bake up some edible bunting biscuits.
+Extend your table and throw on a tablecloth—if you don’t have one handy, fabric shops sell inexpensive spotted, floral, and striped material by the meter or yard.

-Make sure the sugar and milk are set on the table ready to pour your guests a cuppa as they sit down.
-Try to provide a variety of tea – Earl Grey, peppermint, camomile, fruit, herbal, and, of course, English Breakfast.
+Make sure the sugar and milk are set on the table and ready to pour your guests a cuppa as they sit down.
+Try to provide a variety of teas – Earl Grey is always a favorite but herbal teas like peppermint and camomile are nice choices too.
+And, of course, any breakfast tea is always appreciated.

-There aren’t any rules when it comes to the food, but a standard afternoon tea comprises a layer of sandwiches, a layer of cakes, and a layer of scones or teacakes.
-However, you could also throw in pastries, petits fours, or biscuits.
+There aren’t any rules when it comes to the food, but a standard afternoon tea comprises tea sandwiches, scones or tea cakes, and even full-size cakes for a showy table.
+You could also throw in pastries, petits fours, or biscuits.

-Don’t wear yourself out by taking on too many ambitious bites, but if you feel like a challenge make sure you get your timings right.
+Don’t wear yourself out by taking on too many ambitious bites.

 Tea Sandwiches:

-These require minimal effort but get ahead by preparing your fillings in advance and assembling just before proceedings begin to avoid the dreaded soggy sarnie.
+These require minimal effort, but it’s helpful to prepare your fillings in advance and assemble them just before proceedings begin to avoid the dreaded soggy sarnie.
+For more than 60 recipes and pro tips, be sure to bookmark or save Easy Make Ahead Tea Sandwiches!

 Scones